Introduction

 “shrek”

-Why use Run Away?
+Theory Why use Run Away?
 The answer is that brute force is simply unethical and painfully slow; protection tokens will eventually stack to a point where a generic encounter can take up to ten minutes while only rewarding access to the shop.
 Pivoting to Run Away is important since it’s where the fastest phase of shiny hunting is in Endless.
 This is the golden zone where most epic Pokemon are found and caught.

-When teams are fully set up, strategies switch to using Pokémon with the ability, preferably a passive, of Run Away.
+When teams are fully set up, strategies switch to using Pokemon with the ability, preferably a passive, of Run Away.
 As the name suggests, it provides a guaranteed chance to run away from a wild encounter, with the exception of paradox waves or Neutralizing Gas setting.

 Why use Run Away as a passive?
 Having runaway as a passive is important so you can find a wild Pokemon with a lure ability and splice it with your runner.
 This is crucial for the triple lure setup, which is optimal in shiny hunting.